nyeoWM/hearts-card-game-AI/README.md

 Generally, the goal in this game is to get the least number of point cards.
 However, if the opppotunity arises, the goal is then to shoot the moon.
 Thus, to futher the first end, the strategy is to minimize the chances of getting point cards.

-First, at the start of the game, if we are not leading, we try to throw the largest card.
-This is because other are unlikely to be able to throw away point cards.
+First, at the start of the game, if we are not leading, we'll try to throw the largest card.
+This is because others are unlikely to be able to throw away point cards.

 This is done by first ducking- that is to throw a card that is right below the highest card in the trick.
 Thus, other players cannot force us to take point card.
 This is slighly more useful in 4 player games

-The next bit of strategy comes when there is a void, that is, the hand does not contain any of one suit.
+The next bit of strategy comes when there is a void -- that is, the hand does not contain any of one suit.
 This is extemely advantages.
 Here,
   * when the hearts are broken:
   the ai will try to throw the highest point card thus lowering the chance that it will take it later
   * when the hearts are not broken, the ai will try to throw the largest non point card.
 Again, lowering the chance that it will later be forced to play